-Some picture adjustments are available only when certain input sources are in use.
+C Some picture adjustments are available only when certain input sources are in use.
 Unavailable adjustments are not shown on the screen.

 FUNCTION (default setting / value) DESCRIPTION Pre-defined application modes are provided so you can optimize your projector image set-up to suit your program type.
-(You can use the remote control 'Mode' button to select a predefined application mode.
-See "Selecting an application mode" on page 25 for details.
-PC Signal Input 1.
-Brightest Mode (Default): Maximizes the brightness of the projected image.
+You can use the remote control 'Mode' button to select a predefined application mode.
+See "Selecting an application mode" on page 29 for details.
+PC Signal Input Brightest Mode (Default): Maximizes the brightness of the projected image.
 This mode is suitable for environments where extra-high brightness is required, such as using the projector in well lit rooms.
 Presentation Mode: Is designed for presentations.
-The brightness is emphasized in this mode to match PC and notebook coloring. sRGB/Photo Mode: Maximizes the purity of RGB colors to Application Mode 3. sRGB/Photo Mode : Maximizes the purity of RGB colors to provide true-to-life images regardless of brightness setting.
-It is most suitable for viewing photos taken with an sRGB compatible (PC: Brightest; and properly calibrated camera, and for viewing PC graphic and drawing applications such as AutoCAD.
-4. Gaming Mode: Is suitable for playing PC-based games in a bright living room.
-YPbPr/ S- Video/ Video: Movie) 5.
-Video Mode: Is appropriate for playing movies, video clips from digital cameras or DVs through the PC input for best viewing in a blackened (little light) environment.
-YPbPr/ S-Video/ Video Signal Input Movie Mode (Default): Is suitable for enjoying colorful movies and TV in a home darkened (not bright) lounge room lighting level environment.
+The brightness is emphasized in this mode to match PC and notebook coloring.
+Application Mode (PC: 3. sRGB/Photo Mode: Maximizes the purity of RGB colors to provide true-to-life images regardless of brightness setting.
+It is most suitable for viewing photos taken with an sRGB compatible and properly calibrated camera, and for viewing PC graphic and drawing applications such as AutoCAD.
+Brightest; YPbPr/ S- Video/ Video: Movie) Gaming Mode: Is suitable for playing PC-based games in a bright living room.
+Video Mode: Is appropriate for playing movies, video clips from digital cameras or DVs through the PC input for best viewing in a blackened (little light) environment. , YPbPr/ S-Video/ Video Signal Input Movie Mode (Default): Is suitable for enjoying colorful movies and TV in a home darkened (not bright) lounge room lighting level environment.
 Cinema Mode: Is suitable for enjoying DVD movies best viewed in a blackened (little light) home cinema or lounge room environment.
-3. Gaming Mode : Is suitable for playing gamebox-based video games in a normal living room lighting level environment.
-4. Photo Mode: Is perfect for viewing digital photos taken in daylight with an sRGB compatible and properly calibrated camera, and for viewing Photo CDs.
-The color saturation and brightness are well-balanced.
-Keystone (0) Corrects any keystoning of the image.
-Refer to "Correcting keystone" on page 24 for more information.
+Gaming Mode: Is suitable for playing gamebox-based video games in a normal living room lighting level environment.
+Photo Mode: Is perfect for viewing digital photos taken in daylight with an sRGB compatible and properly calibrated camera, and for Keystone (0) viewing Photo CDs.
+The color saturation and brightness are well- balanced.
+Corrects any keystoning of the image.
+Refer to "Correcting keystone" on page 28 for more information.